aws-neuron/aws-neuron-sdk/neuron-intro/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 You can start your workflow by training your model in one of the popular
 ML frameworks using EC2 GPU instances, or alternatively download a pre-trained model.
 Once the model is trained to your required accuracy, you can use the ML frameworks' API to invoke
 Neuron, to re-target(i.e. compile) the model for execution on Inferentia.
 The compilation is done once and its artifacts can then be deployed at scale.
 Once compiled, the binary can be loaded into one or more chips to start service inference calls.

 In order to get started quickly, you can use `AWS Deep Learning
 AMIs <https://aws.amazon.com/machine-learning/amis/>`__ that come
 pre-installed with ML frameworks and the Neuron SDK.
 For a fully managed
 experience, you can use Amazon SageMaker to seamlessly deploy and accelerate your production models on `ml.inf1 instances <https://github.com/aws/amazon-sagemaker-examples/blob/master/sagemaker_neo_compilation_jobs/deploy_tensorflow_model_on_Inf1_instance/tensorflow_distributed_mnist_neo_inf1.ipynb>`__.

-For customers who use popular frameworks like TensorFlow, MXNet and
+For customers who use popular frameworks like TensorFlow, Apache MXNet (Incubating) and
 PyTorch, a guide to help you get started with frameworks is available
 at:

--  :ref:`neuron-tensorflow`
+-  :ref:`tensorflow-neuron`
 -  :ref:`neuron-pytorch`
 -  :ref:`neuron-mxnet`